 Sheep and their shepherd have a very special bond.
 The sheep trust the shepherd completely, and the shepherd loves the sheep and provides everything for the sheep.
 King David proclaimed that God is his shepherd.
 Can we do the same?
 Let Psalm 23 remind each and every one that we are the flock.

 Sometimes, in our lives as Christians, we have to make bold declarations like this.
 If we are with God, and God is with us, then what can get to us?
 It is not boasting or being arrogant.
 It is a declaration of complete faith in God, in His power, and most of all, in His love.

 God never seems to run out of second chances for us.
-Whenever we make mistakes, God is always ready to forgive if only we are repentant and are ready to turn our back on our sins.
+Whenever we make mistakes, God is always ready to forgive if only we are repentant and ready to turn our back on our sins.
 He wants to grant us forgiveness no matter how unforgivable we see ourselves.